-Utah net losses incurred by the target corporation in years beginning on or after Jan.
-1, 1994, may be carried forward up to 15 years and applied against income on the one-day corporation tax return.
+Utah net losses incurred by the target corporation from 2017 and before may be carried forward up to 15 years and applied against income on the one-day corporation tax return.
 Any remaining target corporation losses are forfeited.

 Line 5 - Utah Taxable Gain (Loss)